Blog

 5. Regeneration

 • Lymphatic Collection and Drainage.
-All areas of the body are either connected to the blood stream or lymphatics system.
-When a threat is contained to an area, the immune starts to demolish it and clear it from the area into the nearest blood vessel or lymph node.
-Ultimately the blood supply and lymphatics system connect, allowing for optimal elimination to be achieved.
+All areas of the body are either connected to the bloodstream or lymphatic system.
+When a threat is contained to an area, the immune system starts to demolish it and clear it from the area into the nearest blood vessel or lymph node.
+Ultimately, the blood supply and lymphatic system connect, allowing for optimal elimination to be achieved.
 This helps to make way for future regeneration.

 • Ensuring Safe Wound Healing and Repair.
-The adaptive immune system helps to protect cells in the site of an open gaping wound until it is healed.
-Too much inflammatory activity can hinder the process[35].
+The adaptive immune system plays a crucial role in protecting cells at the site of an open wound and aiding in the healing process.
+However, excessive inflammatory activity can interfere with wound healing.[35]
 Certain helper T cells suppress inflammation and help to activate stem cells, promoting the healing process.[36]

 To learn more about the immune system and how it functions, talk to a doctor.
 To search for the best doctors and healthcare providers worldwide, please use the Mya Care search engine.